My academic articles and conference presentations.

 - 2022 ‘Risks of Visibility in a Forced Spotlight: Challenging the “Impact Agenda,”‘ panel hosted by Cultures of Digital Hate, online event, 12 September.

-- 2022 Z. Zevallos, D. Hennessey and M. Lau ‘Using Behavioural Messages to Retain Vulnerable Apprentices and Trainees,’ National Centre for Vocational Education Research (NCVER), online conference, 8 July.
+- 2022 Z. Zevallos, D. Hennessy and M. Lau, ‘Using Behavioural Messages to Retain Vulnerable Apprentices and Trainees,’ paper presented at National Centre for Vocational Education Research (NCVER), online conference, 8 July.

 - 2020 ‘Career Planning in the Research Sector,’ workshop at the Association of Iberian and Latin American Studies of Australasia (AILASA) Conference, online event, 9 July.

-- 2020 ‘The Rest of You Can Go Next: Using Intersectionality in Equity, Diversity and Inclusion Programs,’ Australian Critical Race and Whiteness Studies Association (ACRAWSA) Conference, Sydney, 7 February.
+- 2020 ‘The Rest of You Can Go Next: Using Intersectionality in Equity, Diversity and Inclusion Programs,’ paper presented at Australian Critical Race and Whiteness Studies Association (ACRAWSA) Conference, Sydney, 7 February.

-- 2018 ‘We’ve Got a Time Machine, Now What Are We Going to Do With It?,’ panel with Cory-Ann Joseph and Danya Azzopardi, TechInclusion, Melbourne, 13 February.
+- 2018 ‘We’ve Got a Time Machine, Now What Are We Going to Do With It?,’ panel with C-A. Joseph and D. Azzopardi, TechInclusion, Melbourne, 13 February.

-- 2018 ‘Diversity in STEM,’ Australian Mathematic Sciences Institute (AMSI) Summer School, Monash University, Melbourne, 18 January.
+- 2018 ‘Diversity in STEM,’ lecture presented at Australian Mathematic Sciences Institute (AMSI) Summer School, Monash University, Melbourne, 18 January.

 - 2017 ‘Research Equity in New Zealand Aotearoa: a Suffrage Day Conversation,’ keynote at the Royal Society, Wellington, 19 September.

-- 2017 Challenging the March for Science – Intersectionality Work at the Coal Face, University of Auckland, 22 September.
+- 2017 Challenging the March for Science – Intersectionality Work at the Coal Face, public lecture at University of Auckland, 22 September.

-- 2016 ‘Decolonising Sociology,’ Indigenous Sociology for Social Impact, University of Newcastle, Newcastle, 27-28 October.
+- 2016 ‘Decolonising Sociology,’ workshop participant at Indigenous Sociology for Social Impact, University of Newcastle, Newcastle, 27-28 October.

-- 2016 ‘Reducing Family Violence,’ Victoria University Research Festival, Melbourne, 20 October.
+- 2016 ‘Reducing Family Violence,’ paper presented at Victoria University Research Festival, Melbourne, 20 October.

-- 2016 ‘Knowledge Translation and Exchange,’ Prevalent and Preventable: International Conference on Violence Against Women Adelaide, 19-22 September.
+- 2016 ‘Knowledge Translation and Exchange,’ paper presented at Prevalent and Preventable: International Conference on Violence Against Women Adelaide, 19-22 September.

-- 2016 ‘Informed and Practical Ways to Enhance Gender Equity & Diversity in Science, Technology, Engineering, Maths & Medicine (STEMM),’ Kiwi Foo, Auckland, 11-13 March.
+- 2016 ‘Informed and Practical Ways to Enhance Gender Equity & Diversity in Science, Technology, Engineering, Maths & Medicine (STEMM),’ paper presented at Kiwi Foo, Auckland, 11-13 March.

 - 2011 ‘Being ‘Latin-Australian’: Constructions and Social Consequences of Pan-Latin American Identities in Australia,’ paper presented at Imagining Latin America in Australia Workshop, University of Western Sydney, Sydney, 12-13 August.

-- 2009 N. Kontoleon and Z. Zevallos ‘The Development Of A Dynamic Social Network Modelling Technique To Model Group Political Violence In The Southern Philippines,’ paper presented at Sunbelt Conference XXIX, San Diego, 10-15 March.
+- 2009 N. Kontoleon and Z. Zevallos, ‘The Development Of A Dynamic Social Network Modelling Technique To Model Group Political Violence In The Southern Philippines,’ paper presented by N. Kontoleon at Sunbelt Conference XXIX, San Diego, 10-15 March.

 - 2006 ‘What Makes Them Do It?
 A Theoretical Framework For Analysing The Motivations Of Suicide Terrorists,’ paper presented at the Social, Organisational And Cultural Influences On Decision Making In The Australian Defence Organisation Workshop, Canberra.